 The major bycatch species can be divided into three groups: species that are typically discarded and are usually alive (e.g. deepwater dogfish and rudderfish), species that are typically discarded and are usually dead (e.g. dealfish and lancetfish), and species that are typically retained, but are alive when discarded (e.g. moonfish, blue shark, and porbeagle shark).
-For species in this last group, fish were more likely to be retained if they were already dead when brought to the side of the boat.
+The species listed in this last group are subject to the QMS, and there is a general rule prohibiting the discarding of quota species.
+In the case of Highly Migratory sharks subject to the QMS, specific provision has been made to allow for the discarding of these species subject to the condition that they are alive and likely to survive release.
+This provision provides for the release of juvenile shark as provided for in CMM2009-04.